 There is a wide range of issues that can be addressed through civil litigation.
 Here are some examples:

 - Real property issues

 - Property ownership

 The law provides for avenues to seek recourse for many different types of issues.
-If you believe legal action may be necessary to address and issue that you are involved with, then contact our McMinnville OR civil litigation lawyers to see if civil litigation is recommended.
+If you believe legal action may be necessary to address an issue that you are involved with, contact our McMinnville OR civil litigation lawyers to see if civil litigation is recommended.

 What happens in civil litigation?

 Civil litigation may be commenced by the filing of a complaint with the court, where certain legal remedies are requested.
 If the opposing party chooses to contest the complaint, then litigation proceeds.